Hippodroom Groenendaal

 As Alan’s friend Hannes was studying architecture in Antwerp at the moment of their travel they planned their trips to fulfull their needs with either empty buildings or architectural highlights in places less explored.
 They visited Berlin 2 years earlier in April 2012 when they had seen leftovers of the winter’s snow and took father’s tent to accommodate their nights to make their trip a little less expensive.

-We well knew it was abandoned for years and that is exactly why we wanted to take a glimpse of this extraordinary building.
+We knew it was abandoned for years and that is exactly why we wanted to take a glimpse of this extraordinary building.
 Just to see with our own eyes what the Dutch had created 14 years earlier.

 Decay